Improved Grades

 Blog

-Top tips for the examination period (from a recent graduate) Introduction Just to introduce myself, I am a recent Masters graduate from the London School of Economics and Political Science and I am currently working as a course advisor here at Excel in Key Subjects.
+Exam Revision Tips From Students Introduction Just to introduce myself, I am a recent Masters graduate from the London School of Economics and Political Science and I am currently working as a course advisor here at Excel in Key Subjects.
 As someone who has recently left full-time education, I thought it would be useful and appropriate for me to share some tips on how to handle the busy and daunting exam period.
-Whether your […]
+Whether your child is preparing for important end […]

-Parents are the best cheerleaders as our teenager face the GCSE & A-level examination in the summer GCSE and A-level students are now in the middle of their summer examinations – with the two weeks after the half term being the busiest of all the exam weeks.
+Parental Support During GCSE and A-level Exams GCSE and A-level students are now in the middle of their summer examinations – with the two weeks after the half term being the busiest of all the exam weeks.
 For those who are taking GCSE, they have done almost half of the exams by now – with the more demanding ones to come in the first two weeks of June.
-For A-level […]
+For A-level students most of the heavy exams are in early to […]

-Revising and studying unproductively – ineffective use of time spent in library and technology From the story I’ve been telling so far in my last blogpost, I have been looking at two aspects: Ineffective use of time spent in the library by teenagers Distraction of a smartphone and other aspects of technology In case you have not read the previous blogpost, here is a link to it.
-See the link here to the previous blogpost in this series As far […]
+Unproductive Revision for GCSE and A-level From the story I’ve been telling so far in my last blogpost, I have been looking at two aspects: Ineffective use of time spent in the library by teenagers Distraction of a smartphone and other aspects of technology In case you have not read the previous blogpost, here is a link to it.
+See the link here to the previous blogpost in this series As far as aspects of modern technology is concerned, I […]

-Just a little story about by my Easter break – seeing teenagers trying to study in the library to revise for GCSE and A-level.
+Just a little story about my Easter break – Is Studying in a Library Effective?
 I was able to sneak away from the family for a couple or so days over the Easter break.
-As we live near Brighton, in my time off work, when we were not walking or cycling along the seafront, walking in the South Downs or having a barbecue in the garden, I’m indulging in one of […]
+As we live near Brighton, in my time off work, when we were not walking or cycling along the seafront, walking in the South Downs or having a barbecue in the garden, I’m indulging in one of my favourite activities – spending time in the library! […]

-Technology can be a Blessing or a Curse – you decide!
-It is vital to choose the activities that we indulge ourselves in, in the time we have available.
+How to Avoid Digital Distractions While Revising It is vital to choose the activities that we indulge ourselves in, in the time we have available.
 In modern times, the invention of technology is largely a blessing, but, sadly is, also a curse to a great extent.
 I am referring to electronics in general – such as mobile phones, tablets and computers.
-For most people, the way they choose to use their electronic devices in not in […]
+For most people, the way they choose to use their electronic devices in not in a way that enhances […]

 Success Tips